Reviewing Genesis Healthcare (OTCMKTS:GENN) and The Ensign Group (NASDAQ:ENSG)

 Genesis Healthcare (OTCMKTS:GENN) and The Ensign Group (NASDAQ:ENSG) are both medical companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their earnings, risk, analyst recommendations, profitability, valuation, dividends and institutional ownership.
+We will contrast the two companies based on the strength of their valuation, earnings, analyst recommendations, institutional ownership, risk, profitability and dividends.

 Valuation and Earnings

-This table compares Genesis Healthcare and The Ensign Group’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Genesis Healthcare and The Ensign Group’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue